Items needed for complete application to the doctoral program

 Notes on the application

-- The Linguistics Graduate Program has discontinued the use of the GRE as of the admissions cycle for Autumn 2020 admission.
+- The Linguistics Graduate Program has discontinued the use of the GRE.
 Please do not send or self-report GRE scores; they will not be considered.

 - Be aware that the requests for letters won't go out to your recommenders until you submit- submit your application early to make sure that your letters are submitted on time.